zuqqhi2/udacity_carnd/term1/VehicleDetection/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I searched windows in each frame of the video and get positive detections from my classifier.
 Then I created a heatmap and find correct vehicle positions with a certain threshold.
 I used `scipy.ndimage.measurements.label()` to identify vehicle positions in the heatmap.
-I generated bounding boxes to cover the vehicle positions.
+After that I generated bounding boxes to cover the vehicle positions.
+To improve robustness I use some old frame's heatmaps.

 Here's an example result showing the heatmap, the result of `scipy.ndimage.measurements.label()` and the bounding boxes: